|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 (delta P) = h Fp / C

-20) Electrons and protons consist of quantized charge and energy that are bound together by the spheromak fields;
+21) Electrons and protons include quantized charge and electromagnetic energy that are bound together by the spheromak fields;

-27) Quantum uncertainty is the result of mathematical equations for energy which accurately represent reality but which have multiple real solutions.
-Viewed another way, at the microscopic level there are multiple stable states.
+28) Quantum uncertainty is the result of mathematical equations for energy which accurately represent reality but which have multiple real solutions.
+Viewed another way, at the microscopic level there are multiple real states.

-30) When energy concentrations are very high, causing high gravitational acceleration, then observed dimensions and elapsed time are not the same as for an inertial observer.
+31) When energy concentrations are very high, causing high gravitational acceleration, then observed particle energy, dimensions and elapsed time are not the same as for an inertial observer.

 MULTIPLE LOCALLY STABLE STATES: